drewnutt/open_combind/readme.md

 ```

 In parallel, you can prepare the ligand data using the following command.
-By default, the ligands will be written to seperate files (one ligand per file).
+By default, the ligands will be written to separate files (one ligand per file).
 You can specify the `--multiplex` flag to write all of the ligands to the same
 file.